 Community United Methodist Church - Built in 1872, it is the oldest church still standing today and with a thriving community of parishoners.
 777 Miramontes Street

-The Johnston House c1855, the beautifully restored home is at the south end of Main Street, and is open for tours and annually opens its doors as a Holiday boutique.
+The Johnston House c1855, the beautifully restored home is at the south end of Main Street, and is open for tours.
 The Johnston House was among the first built on the coast, by Mr. James Johnson who settled here from the east.

 Half Moon Bay Bakery - Originally established by Italian immigrant Nat Castiglione (c1929), this bakery become famous for its delicious Italian bread, baked in its original brick ovens, which are still in use today.
 514 Main Street, Downtown Half Moon Bay.

 Dining, Retail and Recreation

 The Downtown area boasts numerous retailers and restaurants, including art galleries, bakeries, and one-of-a-kind boutiques offering unique apparel and fine quality home goods.
 There's lots of free street parking within easy walking distance as well.

 As you stroll through town, stop in for some tastings at the Half Moon Bay Wine & Cheese, or drop in to Sacrilege Brewery + Kitchen for bites and home brews.
 Outdoor dining options at several of the Main Street restaurants, such as It's Italia and San Benito House Deli provide for a pet friendly and a relaxed atmosphere.
 Further south on Main Street you'll find Pasta Moon, known for its farm-driven dishes with fresh local ingredients.

 The shopping experience on Main Street is as diverse as the town’s earliest settlers.
 Visit the many boutique clothiers such as the Crow’s Nest, or the alluring hand-crafted furniture at Cottage Industries or you can opt to grab some picnic items from historic Cunha’s Market before visiting the local beaches.